LastStep/Rubix-Cube/README.md

 ## PyQtGraph Showcase

-This project uses **PyQtGraph** to create a 3D representation of the Rubik's Cube, which provides:

 - **Efficient Rendering**: Smooth cube manipulations without lag.
 - **Interactive Controls**: Zoom, rotate, and explore the cube from different angles.